-4. Process for whistleblowers
+Process for whistleblowers

-Anyone who becomes aware of any known or suspected incidences of misconduct or dishonest or illegal activity, including violence, abuse, neglect or exploitation are encouraged to raise their concerns with Multicap.
-Multicap's procedure 3.02 Complaints Management & Resolution outlines the different ways to raise a complaint.
+Anyone who becomes aware of any known or suspected incidences of misconduct, dishonest or illegal activity, including violence, abuse, neglect or exploitation are encouraged to raise their concerns with Multicap.
+Multicap's Feedback and Complaints Management outlines the different ways that customers, their families or external stakeholders may raise a complaint.